All Episodes

 But obviously a lot of people do.

-And then I double back, pardon the repetition here, but I really want to make this point.
+Pardon the repetition here, but I really want to make this point.

 I don't understand this panic.

-I understand if there's panic within the Trump campaign, but I honestly I don't know whether to believe that either.
+I understand if there's panic within the Trump campaign, but I honestly, I don't know whether to believe that either.

-I know that if you just look at this, and your only source of data is the media, you can't help but conclude, you have to fight the conclusion that Trump is in trouble.
+I know that if you just look at this and your only source of data is the media, you can't help but conclude you have to fight the conclusion that Trump is in trouble.

 But what doesn't make sense to me is the people in the Republican Party who have opposed Trump since July being in a state of panic over what's being reported as Trump's campaign unraveling.